MicrosoftLearning/AZ-104-MicrosoftAzureAdministrator/Instructions/Labs/LAB_03b-Manage_Azure_Resources_by_Using_ARM_Templates.md

 1. On the **You have no storage mounted** screen select **Mount Storage Account**, select the storage account subscription from drop down and click on **Apply**

-1. On mount storage account page, select the **I want to create a storage account**. click on Next.
+1. On mount storage account page, select **I want to create a storage account**. click on Next.

 1. Provide the below details to create the storage account and click on **Next**.